Tofame/OtclientV8-plus/README.md

 # OtclientV8-plus
 DLC for otcv8.
-JK, will enable seeing underground while on the surface.
+Just kidding, will enable seeing underground while on the surface.
 I was following Dries390 tutorial, https://otland.net/threads/c-ground-underground-mapping-and-sunshine.269884/
+Release 0.0 also contains a backup for tutorial in .pdf format.

 # OTClientV8